wainnyta/comit/july-4-2018/README.md

 It will be YOU versus the COMPUTER.

 - Each player will have a battlefield board.
-  - Each board will have 10 spots and will look similar like this:
+  - Each board will have 10 spots where you can place your boats and will look similar like this:
   ```python
    ===== ===== ===== ===== ===== ===== ===== ===== ===== =====
   |     |     |     |     |     |     |     |     |     |     |